jonasbn/bash_completion_ack/README.md

 ## Motivation

 The programmatic capabilities discovered while implementing my first `bash` completions intriqued me.
-This is a highly experimental feature, which nevertheless was lots of fun to implement.s
+This is a highly experimental feature, which nevertheless was lots of fun to implement.

 ## See Also